 After many visits to Paris over the years, we like to pass on some insider tips on the social customs in Parisian culture for your next trip.

-La Bise is the kiss on both cheeks that is done when greeting a good friend, close relative, or family member, usually starting on the left.
+La Bise is the kiss on both cheeks that is done when greeting a good friend, usually starting on the left.

 Getting around can be expensive in taxis in the capital, so the best way to travel around is on the metro or buses.
 Uber is also available.
 Be cautious of pick pockets on the metro.
 Keep your bag tucked under your arm, not hanging.

 If you’re looking for something to do away from the museums, visit Luxembourg Gardens for a fun filled afternoon, which is Paris’s playground!
 The beautiful park is packed with activities for all ages, including boat racing, donkey rides, flower gardens as well as tennis and boules courts.

 Paris is known for its remarkable sightseeing, boutique hotels and great restaurants, but if you’re planning a weekend in here, you must also take some time to do the mandatory shop.
 With some of the most sophisticated department stores and delightful hidden boutiques - Check out our shortlist of top shopping areas in Paris in the journal HERE

 We recommend packing comfortable shoes as well for all the walking and sight seeing on offer around the city.
 Paris is a great city to wander and stumble across stunning areas, so we advise not to restrict yourself and allow time to explore all the city has to offer, especially with so many places to stop for coffee and the delicious cakes!